xwp/standalone-customizer-controls/readme.txt

 Please install and active the Customize Posts plugin to use all of the examples.

 To access the examples, please go to the admin and access Appearance > Standalone Customizer Controls Demo.

+See [#29071](https://core.trac.wordpress.org/ticket/29071): “Make it easier to include an instance of the Customizer outside of customize.php”.